INDIANAPOLIS – The Colts are a team that is relying on young talent in 2012.

 As General Manager Ryan Grigson and Head Coach Chuck Pagano are reshaping the future of the team, its present is being aided by a solid draft class.

-Six members of April’s draft class are playing prominent roles in the team’s 4-3 start.
-Two other members, defensive tackle
+Six members of April's draft class are playing prominent roles in the team's 4-3 start.
+Two other members, defensive tackle Josh Chapman and offensive guard Justin Anderson, are rebounding from injuries and hope to join the others as Indianapolis continues its fight in 2012.

 As Indianapolis prepares for a Sunday showdown with Miami, a team that will bring 12 rookies of its own to Lucas Oil Stadium, Interim Head Coach Bruce Arians noted the accomplishments of the first-year players.